 Your body does “get used to” a specific dose of niacin over time.
 So at some point, the Niacin flush will no longer occur as it once did.
 For example, in about a week, your body will “get used to” 50 mg once per day, and you will no longer experience flushing.

 Keep in mind, that each time you increase the dose, you can expect the Niacin flush to start again.

 Some advocates of niacin say taking an aspirin thirty minutes or so before taking the niacin helps to reduce the flushing effect.
 Although this does seem to be effective, I would not recommend this practice.
 Getting in the habit of eating food and drinking plenty of filtered water before taking the niacin is a much healthier practice.

-Remember, when it comes to certain health conditions it is the “flush” that is a desired effect, so Extended Release Niacin is not effective.
+Remember, when it comes to certain health conditions it is the “flush” that is the desired effect, so Extended-Release Niacin is not effective.
 Such is the case with multiple sclerosis.